Stanley Armour Dunham

-Stanley Armour Dunham (March 23, 1918 – February 8, 1992) was the maternal grandfather of Barack Obama, the 44th president of the United States.
+Stanley Armour Dunham (March 23, 1918 – February 8, 1992) was an American furniture salesman and the maternal grandfather of Barack Obama, the 44th president of the United States.
 He and his wife Madelyn Payne Dunham raised Obama from the age of 10 in Honolulu, Hawaii.

 Early life and education

-Dunham was born in Wichita, Kansas, the younger of two sons to Ralph Waldo Emerson Dunham, Sr. (December 25, 1894, Sumner County, Kansas – October 4, 1970, Wichita, Kansas) and Ruth Lucille Armour (September 1, 1900, Illinois – November 25, 1926, Wichita, Kansas).
+Stanley Armour Dunham was born in Wichita, Kansas, the younger of two sons to Ralph Waldo Emerson Dunham, Sr. and Ruth Lucille Armour.
 His father's ancestors settled in Kempton, Indiana, in the 1840s, before relocating to Kansas.
 His parents were married on October 3, 1915, at a home on South Saint Francis St. in Wichita, and opened The Travelers' Cafe on William Street situated between the old firehouse and the old Wichita City Hotel.

 On November 25, 1926, at age 8, Dunham discovered his mother's body after she had committed suicide.
 Subsequently, Dunham's father placed him and his older brother Ralph Waldo Emerson Dunham, Jr. in the care of their maternal grandparents in El Dorado, Kansas.
-A rebellious teenager, Dunham allegedly punched his high school principal and spent some time drifting, hopping rail cars to Chicago, California, and back again.
+A rebellious teenager, Dunham allegedly punched his high school principal and spent some time drifting, hopping rail cars to Chicago, then California, and back again.
 He married Madelyn Lee Payne on May 5, 1940, the night of her senior prom.

 Later life

 World War II

 Dunham enlisted as a private in the U.S. Army on January 18, 1942, at Fort Leavenworth, Kansas, and served in the European Theatre of World War II with the 1830th Ordnance Supply and Maintenance Company, Aviation.
-During D-Day, this unit helped to support the 9th Air Force.
+During D-Day, this unit helped to support the Ninth Air Force.
 Dunham and his brother were deployed to France six weeks after D-Day.
 Before the Invasion of Normandy, the brothers once met accidentally as Stanley Dunham went in search of rations at a hotel in London, where his brother Ralph Dunham happened to be staying.
 Madelyn Dunham gave birth to their daughter Stanley Ann Dunham, who was later known as Ann, at St. Francis Hospital in Wichita on November 29, 1942.
 During the war, Madelyn Dunham worked on a Boeing B-29 assembly line in Wichita.